 If you have any questions about finding information or using a particular resource, contact your librarian.

-Provides over 1.5 million digital images in the arts, architecture, humanities, and sciences, including an accessible suite of software tools for teaching and research.
+Artstor provides over 3 million digital images in the arts, architecture, humanities, and sciences, including an accessible suite of software tools for teaching and research.
 Community-built collections comprise contributions from outstanding international museums, photographers, libraries, scholars, photo archives, and artists and artists' estates.

 Collections are used for teaching and study in a wide range of subject areas, including art, architecture, music, religion, anthropology, literature, world history, American Studies, Asian Studies, Classical Studies, Medieval Studies, Renaissance Studies, and more.
 All UM affiliates may search and view images; registration required to download images and use the software tools.